RafikiApi/openapi-clients/javascript/v1/generated/docs/BankApi.md

 List

 Within the scope of this API, the \&quot;Bank\&quot; resource serves the purpose of identifying the financial institutions that own payment accounts.
-This endpoint enables you to retrieve the list of banks, including their branches, provided by our API.
+This endpoint enables you to retrieve the list of banks provided by our API.

 ### Example